Islandora-Devops/isle-dc/IDC.md

   * SP metadata generation (used to generate SP `EntityDescriptor` XML used by Shibboleth IdPs)
   * IdP XML metadata conversion (used to transform Shibboleth IdP metadata for use by SimpleSAMLphp)

+Clicking on the Federation tab, and then click on the link labeled [Show metadata][sp-gen-md] under the heading “SAML 2.0 SP Metadata” will generate the SAML metadata to provide to the IdP.
 Testing authentication and attributes presented by the IdP is best performed using this admin interface.

 Runtime parameterization of the IdP and SP is accomplished using a mixture of environment variables and secrets.
 Two containers use these secrets: the `idp` and `drupal` containers.
 Secrets are defined in `docker-compose.yml` from the consitutient service definitions in `docker-compose.saml.yml` and `docker-compose.local.yml`.